Why Menopause Makes You Fat

 Instead, the problem is excess cortisol.
 Excess cortisol is very catabolic, meaning that it breaks down muscle tissue and it’s very destructive to your muscles and your body composition.
 Ultimately, it actually turns muscle tissue into glucose or sugar.

-That, in turn, is converted through insulin into fat cells.
+That, in turn, is converted through Fat Storing Hormone into fat cells.

 That’s why many women that go through menopause end up with atrophy, loss of muscle mass, and increased body fat.
 Their muscle is quite literally being broken down and converted into sugar.